bear-rsg/4m-association/themes/elegant/documentation/content/Connecting With Your Readers/utterances-comments.md

 That's it.
 Elegant will take care of the rest.

-You can see a working example of Utterances comments in this article.title: (.*)
+You can see a working example of Utterances comments in this article.
-date: 2021-03-31

-date: 2021-03-30

 Besides setting `UTTERANCES_REPO`, you also have control over following variables.